ATF Form 20 – 5320.20 Application to Transport NFA Firearms Walk-Through Guide

 2. Firearms to be returned to original Location.
 Are you permanently transporting the NFA firearm or is this a temporary transportation of the NFA firearm.

 3. Dates firearm (s) will be away from original location, if to be returned to that location, (or dates in transit, if to be permanently relocated).
 Fill in the dates that you are going to transport the NFA firearms.
-If the move is permanent then leave the "To (month, day, year)" box blank, as it will never return there.
+If the move is permanent, you will then indicate the dates that the NFA firearms will be in transit.

-6. Transporting from (number, street, city, country, state, and zip).
+7. Transporting from (number, street, city, county, state, and zip).
 The address where the NFA firearm is currently registered at.

-8. Mode of Transportation (name and address of carrier, if by common or contract carrier).
+9. Mode of Transportation (name and address of carrier, if by common or contract carrier).
 There any many widely used answers here.
-But use the mode of transportation, private vehicle, private conveyance, or the name and address of the carrier being used.
+But use the mode of transportation, private vehicle, private conveyance, personal conveyance, or the name and address of the carrier being used.

 Mail your BATFE paperwork to: